 This course will study global human development through history with particular emphasis being placed on applying history's lessons to current world events.
 The early modern world to the present will be covered.
 Students will identify and compare methods of living, ruling, and worshipping through an examination of world governments, as well as their economic and religious institutions.
 Independent reading, outside research, note taking, writing, and the use of current technology will be required for students to master and integrate the material.
 Collaborative projects and classroom presentations will also be featured.

-The course will examine the following films: Hotel Rwanda, Escape from Sobibor, and Almost Brothers, Disintegration of Yugoslavia.
+The course will examine the following videos: Modern Marvels, Napolean: To Destiny, Hotel Rwanda, Escape from Sobibor

-124 Honors World History II (So)
+124 AP World History: Modern (So)